 Colonel Sands could have ordered his men to fire on the crowd, but allowed the vigilante action to continue:

 Shortly after there was a ‘rush of Germans all over the compound’ who were looking for the other four main members of the Back Hand gang.6

-The incensed crowd found the 4 other men and gave them the same treatment.
+The incensed crowd found the four other men and gave them the same treatment.
 Camp guards took the lynched thugs to the camp hospital.
-Later 14 other Black Hand members were arrested and thrown into the camp gaol.
-2 died in the melee.
+Later fourteen other Black Hand members were arrested and thrown into the camp jail.
+Two died in the melee:

 and after that the Camp quietened down to the usual routine.7

 The internees alleviated the atmosphere of confinement, deprivation of liberty and constant surveillance with literary, cultural and sporting activities.
 Physical outlets such as boxing, weightlifting and gymnastics alleviated boredom and melancholy.8 Cultural activities such as crafts (making wooden furniture, toys and models) and the performing arts (music and theatre) also constructively passed the time.

 Life at the internment camps was captured by photographer Paul Dubotzki.

 His photographic collection (discovered after his death) is a wonderful visual documentation of this otherwise forgettable part of Australian History.
 The digitised images are viewable at the NSW Migration Centre ‘The enemy at home’ site.
 A sample of his collection is provided below: